Tips and tricks Best practice guides, FAQ & more

-The main difference is that regression testing is designed to test for bugs you don't expect to be there, whereas retesting is designed to test for bugs you do expect to be there.
+The main difference is that regression testing is designed to test for bugs you don't expect to be there.
+Retesting is designed to test for bugs you do expect to be there.

 There's more to it than that though, so let's go into further detail to clarify the meaning of these concepts.